syncpoint/ODINv2/README.md

 ODINv2 will migrate all of your existing ODINv1 projects on first start.
 You will be able to further use ODINv1 in parallel but we will not update newly or updated projects after the first start of ODINv2.
 If you do have any
 ODINv1 layer files (*.json) you can import them at any time via drag&drop onto the ODINv2 map.

+## Configuration via environment

+### Self-Update

+Self-Update is enabled by default and ODIN will check for newer versions.
+In order to disable Self-Update one can use the environment variable `ODIN_SELF_UPDATE` with a value of `0`.

 ## License

 Copyright (c) Syncpoint GmbH.
 All rights reserved.